-Part of the park, Heritage Grove is a stunning 37-acre area of old-growth redwood forest.
+Adjacent to McDonald, Heritage Grove is a stunning 37-acre preserve of old-growth redwood forest.

 Natural features

 Much of Sam McDonald Park is very steep.
 Ferns and other shade-loving plants are found in lower elevations; the higher-elevation knolls are covered each spring with colorful wildflowers such as sticky monkeyflower, wood rose, and sun cup.